sdc-china/IDA-doc/_posts/2018-10-09-administration-team-configuration.md

      ![][administrator_assign_user]{:width="80%"}

-  2. The left table of modal lists the users who do not belong to team, while the right do.
-And you can select users in the left table and click ![][administrator_assign_button] to assign users to the team.
-Similarly, you can select uses in the right table and click ![][administrator_remove_button] to remove users from the team.
+  2. The left table of the modal lists the users who do not belong to the team, while the right table lists those who do.
+You can select users in the left table and click ![][administrator_assign_button] to assign users to the team.
+Similarly, you can select users in the right table and click ![][administrator_remove_button] to remove users from the team.

      ![][administrator_assign]{:width="70%"}